-- 1. Complete A&S 601 During the spring quarter leading up to the year students plan on beginning their internship, they should enroll in A&S 601.
-This course is a zero-credit orientation course with modules that provide students with important information regarding the internship application process and courses. - 2.
-Complete an application seeking internship. - 3.
-Submit evidence of having met the prerequisites for the internship to the EdL Internship Director. - 4.
+- Register for A&S 601 During the spring quarter prior to the academic year students plan on beginning their internship, they should enroll in A&S 601 and attend an orientation.
+A&S 601 is a zero-credit year-long course with modules that provide students with important information regarding the internship application process and courses and links to required seminars. - 2.
+Complete an application seeking internship for at least one of the sites. - 3.
+Submit evidence of having successfully completed the prerequisites of the evaluation of certified personnel course and successful ILTS results to their Advisor.
+(See #4 and 5 above.) - 4.
 Upon securing placements, the mandatory Memorandum of Understanding (Appendix C) must be completed and signed by the student, Site Supervisor, and DePaul Supervisor. - 5.
-Submit completed internship application materials and Site Verification information to the Academic Advisor on August 15 prior to the academic year when internship hours will be completed.
+Submit completed internship application, the MOU, and signed Site Verification information to the Academic Advisor on August 15 prior to the academic year when internship hours will be completed.